 “Ah, that’s the great puzzle.”

 In time we learn, just like Alice, that identity is constructed through a kaleidoscope of perspectives and social influences.
 Our communities and families weave together the fabric of who we are – not as individuals but as a community.
-This is not to say that one person’s reality is relative to the next, but that we each work to develop our reality.
+This is not to say that one person’s reality is relative to the next, but that we each work to develop our reality by considering layer upon layer of sensory experience.
 This understanding echoes Kenneth Burke’s thoughts in The Grammar of Motives:

 Solipsism is a philosophical idea that all we can know is our own mind.
 As you can imagine, this idea leads to some pretty devastating conclusions about what it means to be a human being.